SETTING UP YOUR HOME STUDIO

 I bought this mic when I started coaching and wanted a second mic.
 I liked my other Sterling, and this was on super sale at Guitar Center, marked down to around $150 from like $500.
 To be honest, I couldn't tell you the difference between the ST51 and ST55 save for the former is all black and the latter is black and silver, but I am positive those details have nothing to do with sound output.

-A preamp is that little box into which you plug your (non-USB) mic, then the preamp plugs into your computer.
+A preamp is that little box into which you plug your (non-USB) mic with an XLR cable, then the preamp plugs into your computer.
 The preamp takes the audio from the mic and sends it to the computer as a digital signal.

 I bought this because it was the one I had heard that people bought.
 It was expensive and it shit the bed in less than a year.
 Not recommended, unless you hear from someone who really knows what they're talking about that it's worth it.